Boeing 377 Stratocruiser: Operational history

-Boeing set never-exceed speed at 351 mph IAS but in testing, the 377 reached 409 mph IAS (about 500 mph TAS) in a 15–20 degree dive at 13,500 ft; another report said it reached 498 mph true air speed while diving from 21,000 ft altitude to 12,000 ft in 50 seconds using "full rated power".
+Boeing set the never-exceed speed at 351 mph IAS but in testing, the 377 reached 409 mph IAS (about 500 mph TAS) in a 15–20 degree dive at 13,500 ft; another report said it reached 498 mph true airspeed while diving from 21,000 ft altitude to 12,000 ft in 50 seconds using "full rated power".
 Typical airline cruise was less than 300 mph; in August 1953, Pan Am and United 377s (and United DC-6s) were scheduled between Honolulu and San Francisco (2,398 mi) in 9 h 45 min each way.

 The longest (by distance) 377 nonstop flights were made by Pan Am from Tokyo to Honolulu during four winter seasons beginning in 1952–1953.
 In January 1953, two nonstops a week were scheduled with a flight time of 11 hr 1 min due to tailwinds; the following August all flights took 19 hours, with a stop at Wake Island Airfield.
-In winter 1953-54 one Tokyo-Honolulu flight took 9 hr 35 min for 3853 mi.
+In winter 1953-54, one Tokyo-Honolulu flight took 9 hr 35 min for 3853 mi.

-By 1960 Stratocruisers were being superseded by jets: the de Havilland Comet, Boeing 707, and Douglas DC-8.
+By 1960, Stratocruisers were being superseded by jets: the de Havilland Comet, Boeing 707, and Douglas DC-8.
 The last flight of the 377 with United was in 1954, the last with BOAC was in 1959, and the last with Northwest was in September 1960.
-In November 1960 only a weekly Pan Am Honolulu to Singapore flight remained, and the 377 was retired by Pan Am in 1961.
+In November 1960, only a weekly Pan Am Honolulu to Singapore flight remained, and the 377 was retired by Pan Am in 1961.
 High operating costs (notably the fuel consumption and maintenance of the Wasp Major engines) led to rapid abandonment of the 377 with the onset of the jet era.
 Its contemporaries such as the Douglas DC-6 and the Lockheed Constellation continued longer, on secondary routes or rebuilt as freighters.
 A few 377s were sold to smaller airlines, used as freighters, or converted by Aero Spacelines into heavily modified enlarged freighters called Guppies.

-During 1959 and 1960, Transocean Airlines assembled a fleet of fourteen at bargain prices.
-In 1960 TOA went bankrupt and only four were in operable condition.
+During 1959 and 1960, Transocean Air Lines (TAL) assembled a fleet of fourteen at bargain prices.
+In 1960, TAL went bankrupt and only four were in operable condition.
 The hulks were stored at Oakland International Airport through the 1960s and cannibalized for parts, contributing some to the Aero Spacelines Guppies.
-Five remaining 377s were modified by Bedek Aviation to resemble former U.S. Air Force Model 367 Stratofreighters and pressed into service with the Israeli Defense Force.
+Five remaining 377s were modified by Bedek Aviation to resemble former U.S. Air Force Model 367 Stratofreighters and pressed into service with the Israel Defense Forces.
 Two were shot down during the course of their service and the three remaining 377Ms were retired in 1978 and later scrapped.
-None of the 56 377s built were preserved for display; the IAF Museum in Israel has a C-97 (4X-FPM) on display painted to resemble their most famous 377M, Masada.
+None of the 56 377s built were preserved for display in original condition, although one airframe remains today as the Mini Guppy; the IAF Museum in Israel has a C-97 (4X-FPM) on display painted to resemble their most famous 377M, Masada.